Tips for Sticking to A Home Workout Program

 Self-Care Through Movement

 Carving out time for yourself with movement is the ultimate form of self-care – and you deserve to take this time every single day.
 Moving, in any form, has a huge impact on mental health, confidence, and overall well-being and health.
 Reaching your goals is dependent on yourself, as you compete with your version of you yesterday.
-It does not require fancy equipment or fancy gym memberships to reach fitness progress that you’ll be so proud of.
+It does not require fancy equipment or gym memberships to make fitness progress that you’ll be so proud of.

 Related Posts: How to Set Up Your Home Gym, Benefits of Burpees for Runners